susanBuck/p2-3/README.md

 ## Notes for instructor
 In process.php, the condition in lines 31-40, manipulates the 'face' value to perform validation using a customValidate method from MyForm.php based on the validate method from Form.php, which may cause confusion when reviewing the error array in lines 52-58.
+As I notice issues with device responsiveness or browser support, I may revise and will update.